syncfusion-content/winui-docs/winui/Cartesian-Charts/Tooltip.md

 **HorizontalAlignment**

-Tooltip can be positioned horizontally left, right, or center to the cursor position.
+The tooltip can be positioned horizontally to the left, right, or center of the cursor position.

 {% tabs %}